moby/moby/docs/sources/reference/run.md

 ## ENTRYPOINT (Default Command to Execute at Runtime)

-    --entrypoint="": Overwrite the default entrypoint set by the image
+    --entrypoint=[]: Overwrite the default ENTRYPOINT of the image

 The `ENTRYPOINT` of an image is similar to a `COMMAND` because it specifies what executable to run when the container starts, but it is